 Add files to repository#

-Create .hgignore file from https://gist.github.com/andrijac/4027502 and place it in DevelopBranch folder.
+folder.
 This will exclude files from eyes of source control that usually are compiled or outputted by build process, very similar like how TFS is ignoring specific files from your source folder (like .dll, .exe, /obj etc.).

-In command line, go to cd ~/MyProject/DevelopBranch.
+.
 All further commands will be executed from this path.

-Run the command hg status in your DevelopBranch to see what has Mercurial detected for adding into source control.
-If the list is too big (it usually is when adding big project), use hg status > output.txt && output.txt to see all the files added.
-You will see that files have ? status on the left side of file path indicating that files are detected in target folder but are not part of repository yet.
+in your DevelopBranch to see what has Mercurial detected for adding into source control.
+If the list is too big (it usually is when adding big project), use hg status > output.txt && output.txt

-Execute hg add to add all the files to repository.
+to add all the files to repository.

-Now when you run hg status you should get A status on the left side of file name indicating that files is added.
+status on the left side of file name indicating that files is added.

 Next, commit the changes in repository: